sichensong-99/Web-Projects/Movie rating system/README.md

 - Logged-in State

 Users can search for comments by movie name, user name, post date, or movie rating level.
-They can also remove or update their comments
+They can also remove or update their comments.
+Accordingly, modified comments will be automatically updated in the backend MongoDB.

 <img width="946" alt="image" src="https://github.com/sichensong-99/Web-Projects/assets/64934563/5345c4a5-2e92-4202-9405-3547a48fd515">